 Suggested substitution: Any similar crunchy root vegetables.
 You may find lotus roots in Chinese or Korean grocery stores.

 Suggested substitution: Unfortunately, there is no herb that tastes like mitsuba.
 The texture of the mitsuba stems is very similar to one of the cilantro.
 You can sprinkle some chopped cilantro (use stem part more than leafy part).
-Please use green onion/scallion to garnish your dish.
+Please use green onion/scallion or chives to garnish your dish.
 For recipes such as salads or rice dishes, you may replace mitsuba with arugula or watercress (chop it up).

 Suggested substitution: Unfortunately, there is no herb that tastes like shiso.
-Closest substitute is perilla leaf which you can get from a Korean grocery store.
+The closest substitute is perilla leaf which you can get from a Korean grocery store.

 Suggested substitution: You can use American sweet potato (more orange color), but it’ll be less sweet.
 Adjust the sweetness with sugar, mirin, or other alternatives.

 I hope I’ve covered most of the important ingredients for Japanese cooking.
 If you have a question or have a suggestion for any of the ingredients above, please do not hesitate to leave a message here.
 We welcome your feedback and input anytime!